rueedlinger/kafka-connect-quickstart/README.md

 ####
 Transformations can be configured with predicates so that the transformation is applied only to records which satisfy a condition.
-The [`EqualsField`](src/main/java/ch/yax/connect/quickstart/predicates) Predicate will test a spefic vale of field and apply the transformation only when the value is equal.
+The [`EqualsField`](src/main/java/ch/yax/connect/quickstart/predicates) Predicate will test a spefic vale of field and apply the transformation only when the value is equal to value set by `expected.value`.

-For example to enable the Predicate for the existing transform `UUIDField` you add the folloiwng configuration to your connector.
+For example to enable the Predicate for the existing transform `UUIDField` you add the following configuration to your connector.
+This will add the `UUIDField` transform only when the value in the `message` field ìs equals to the expected value `task id: 0`.
+With `ignore.case=true` set to true lowercase and uppercase letters are treated as equivalent.

 ```properties
 transforms.UUIDField.predicate=EqualsField